 Because of my art background I used to spend a lot of time painting and drawing and I now incorporate this with my photography work.
-Photography has been a hobby and passion of mine for many years.
+Photography has been a passion of mine for many years.
 At the age of nine I was very fortunate to have been given my first SLR camera and I have since that time lived the majority of my life through a lens!

-Looking through a lens transports me in to another world, one where I can observe patterns, shapes, detail and colour in both natural and man made objects.
-I particularly enjoy taking close up macro botanical portraits of flowers.
-I have always loved flowers, plants and trees.
-The range of textures, colour and form in the plant world is amazing and often goes unnoticed, Using a macro lens really opens my eyes to small details in life and when I began taking photographs of flowers it was as though I had begun to look at them for the very first time.
-My images are modern, colourful and artistic, with an almost fine art painting appearance to them.
-I strive to be different with my work and if there are any rules I probably break them, but taking photographs is a real joy for me and something that I am totally passionate about.
+Looking through a lens transports me in to another world, one where I can observe patterns, shapes, detail and colour in both natural and man-made objects.
+I particularly enjoy seascapes and taking close up macro botanical portraits of flowers.
+I have always loved the sea along with flowers, plants and trees.
+The range of textures, colour and form in both of these worlds is amazing and often goes unnoticed.
+Looking through a lens really opens my eyes to the small details and the wonderful, changing beauty that Mother Nature delivers on a daily basis.